 The composition and design of individual processes are very important planning steps and will decisively influence the functional efficiency, execution time, investment, and overall operating costs.

 A Permanent Need for Optimization

-In different stages, process engineers should be ready to optimize material flows, resources utilization and logistic operations for all levels of plant structure, from long-time global production facilities to specific lines of local plants.
+In different stages, process engineers should be ready to optimize material flows, resources utilization and logistic operations for all levels of the plant structure, from long-time global production facilities to specific lines of local plants.
 Looking at specific industries, we can speak about:

-- Oil & Gas process plants and refineries
+Oil & gas process plants and refineries

-- Chemical Processes factories
+Chemical processes factories

-- Metals & Heavy Industry factories
+Metals & heavy industry factories

-- Nuclear power plants
+Nuclear power plants

-- Consumer Goods factories
+Consumer goods factories

-Engineering Simulation as Main Plant Optimization Tool
+Engineering Simulation in Plant Design Optimization

 Pollution Control with Airflow Analysis